-The Trust will consider only in the most exceptional circumstances any revision of the terms of an award after it has been offered and accepted.
+Please note that only in the most exceptional circumstances, will the Trust reconsider the amount of the scholarship, which is not normally capable of being increased.
 Applications for an increase in an award because of changes in family circumstances will not normally be considered.
 In particular, the Trust will not consider applications for increases in awards based on the failure of you or your sponsors to honour a financial guarantee given as a condition of admission.